 LAVO, 10 Bayfront Avenue, Marina Bay Sands Hotel Tower 1, Level 54, 018956, t.
 6688 8591.
 Open daily: 5 pm - 2 am

 Origin Grill & Bar

-We were always fans of Cocotte in Little India for their insanely good rustic roasted chicken, and were pretty disappointed when it shut its doors.
-So you can imagine our joy when we heard that Chef Anthony Yeoh is at it again along with Chef Christopher Soh, roasting up golden, crispy-skinned birds at a new casual French bistro called Summer Hill.
-This 30-seater spot keeps it simple with just a few comfort food dishes that change regularly like the lovely Poulet Rôti, quiches, croissants and sides like roasted baby potatoes and green beans.
+We were huge fans of Cocotte in Little India for their insanely good rustic roasted chicken, when it shut up shop we were disappointed to say the least.
+So you can imagine the joy when we heard Chef Anthony Yeoh is at it again along with Chef Christopher Soh, roasting up golden, crispy-skinned birds at a new casual French bistro called Summer Hill.
+This 30-seater spot keeps it simple with just a few comfort food dishes that change regularly like the lovely poulet rôti, quiches, croissants, and sides like roasted baby potatoes and green beans.

-You might say that 2018 is the year of the steak in Singapore, as there are tons of meat-centric spots opening up around town including Wakanui, a sleek and sexy spot serving up tender, juicy steaks straight out of New Zealand.
+You might say that 2018 is the year of the steak in Singapore, as there are tons of meat-centric spots opening up around town including Wakanui, a sleek and sexy spot serving up tender, juicy steaks straight outta New Zealand.
 The restaurant originally opened in Tokyo where it soon became one of the hottest steakhouses in the city, and we can already see it winning scores of meat-loving fans here in Singapore.
-Must-tries include the Steamed Green Lip New Zealand Mussels and for carnivorous cravings, the 21-day, Dry-aged, Bone-in Ocean Beef Ribeye.
+Must-tries include the steamed green lip New Zealand mussels and for carnivorous cravings, the 21-day, dry-aged, bone-in ocean beef ribeye.

 New Restaurant Intel: January 2018

 New Restaurant Intel: October 2017